-- Estimates are from technical report titled, "Independent Technical Report, Mineral Resources Estimate Update Kora and Judd Gold Deposit, Kainantu Project, Papua New Guinea" dated January 20, 2022. - The independent and Qualified Person responsible for the mineral resource estimate is Simon Tear, P.Geo. of H&S Consultants Pty.
-Ltd., Sydney, Australia.
-The effective date of the resource estimate for Kora is October 31, 2021 and the effective date of the Judd resource estimate is December 31, 2021. - Mineral resources are not mineral reserves and do not have demonstrated economic viability. - Resources were compiled at 1.75, 2.5, 3, 4, 5, 6, 7, 8, 9 and 10 g/t gold cut-off grades for Kora and 1.75, 2.5, 3, 4, 5 for Judd. - Density (t/m3) is on a per zone basis, K1, K2: 2.84 t/m3; Kora Link: 2.74 t/m3; Judd: 2.71 t/m3; Waste: 2.67 t/m3. - Minimun mining width for wireframes: Kora: 5.2 m; Judd: 5.2 m. - Reported tonnage and grade figures are rounded from raw estimates to reflect the order of accuracy of the estimate. - Minor variations may occur during the addition of rounded numbers. - Estimations used metric units (metres, tonnes and g/t). - Gold equivalents are calculated as AuEq = Au g/t + Cu %\1.607\92.8% + Ag g/t\0.0125\89%.
-Gold price US\$1,600/oz; Silver US\$20/oz; Copper US\$3.75/lb.
+- The Independent and Qualified Person responsible for the Mineral Resource estimate is Simon Tear, P.Geo. of H S Consultants Pty.
+Ltd., Sydney, Australia, and the effective date of the estimate is September 12, 2023. - Mineral resources are not mineral reserves and do not have demonstrated economic viability. - Geological interpretation has generated a series of narrow, sub-vertical vein structures based on delineated wireframes on 10m, 20m and 25m spaced cross sections.
+The design of the lode wireframes is based on a combination of logged geology, Au, Cu & Ag assay grades and locally on a nominal minimum mining width of 5.2 m, all coupled with geological sense. - Resources were compiled at 3 g/t gold equivalent (AuEq) cut-off grades for Kora and Judd. - Density (t/m3) was modelled using Ordinary Kriging on 2,778 sample measurements.
+Areas within the mineral wireframes where no density grades were interpolated had average default values inserted at appropriate levels. - Reported tonnage and grade figures are rounded from raw estimates to reflect the order of accuracy of the estimate. - Minor variations may occur during the addition of rounded numbers. - Estimations used metric units (metres, tonnes and g/t). - Gold equivalents are calculated as AuEq = Au g/t + Cu%1.6481+ Ag g/t0.0114.
+Gold price US\$1,700/oz; Silver US\$22.5/oz; Copper US\$4.00/lb.
 Metal payabilities and recoveries are incorporated into the AuEq formula.
-Recoveries of 92.8% for copper and 89% for silver. - Numbers in the table have been rounded to reflect the accuracy of the estimate and may not sum due to rounding.
+Recoveries of 95% for copper and 80% for silver were used.